Zzzooom into the secret life of honeybeesNovember 24th, 2020

 Worker bees have learnt to communicate the details of the flowers they have found to one another.
 They tell their coworkers where the closest source of nectar is by doing a special figure-eight dance that tells how far and in which direction the food source is located.

 Bees do not see colours the same way we do.
 While the human eye sees colours as a mix of blue, green and red, bees observe colour in terms of ultraviolet light, blue and green.
 They can’t see red and this is why bees are often seen on blue and yellow flowers, while birds tend to pollinate red flowers.
 The human eye cannot see ultraviolet light, but bees can see a variety of fantastic colours.
 Some flowers have patterns that are invisible to the human eye but act as signposts so bees will know which direction to go to find pollen and nectar.

 What are the health benefits of honey?

 The golden liquid contains sucrose, dextrose and fructose, as well as antioxidants and amino acids.
 It has antibacterial qualities and can help to fight infection.
-Honey is often used as home remedy for coughing.
-This deliciously sweet syrup can be used as face mask and is said to make skin glow and reduce wrinkles.
+Honey is often used as a home remedy for coughing.
+This deliciously sweet syrup can be used as a face mask and is said to make skin glow and reduce wrinkles.